gabofv/gabofv/README.md

 I am Gabriel Vasquez, a Computer Engineering Co-op 4th year student at the University of Alberta.
 CompTIA Security+ certified, I am deeply interested in low-level coding and the design and security of software applications, IT/OT networks, and hardware.
 I consider teamwork, discipline, and problem-solving my greatest assets.

 ## I'm currently working on...
-- Digital Logic Design (for FPGA or Digital IC Design) in Xilinx Vivado (VHDL)
-- Embedded Systems (Bare-metal and Real-Time)
+- Embedded Systems (drivers, applications, and end-to-end design)
 - Cybersecurity stuff

 ## How to reach me...